The Family Centre Board

 Jeff Newman's career with Channel 7 spanned five decades, and his work garnered him five Logies.
 Jeff spent 38 years as the anchor for Telethon, the annual 24-hour fundraising event broadcast live to raise money for the sick children of Western Australia.
 His commitment was so unwavering that it earned him the title of Mr Telethon.

-Jeff is a Telethon Trustee, and was awarded the Order of Australia Medal in 1994 for his contributions to children's health and the community.
+Jeff was awarded the Order of Australia Medal in 1994 for his contributions to children's health and the community.

 Bec Johnson, CEO

 Diagnosed with type 1 in 2001, Bec is passionate about making positive change in the type 1 community.
 She has undergraduate qualifications in Law and Arts (UWA), a Masters in Public Health (USyd), and is an Adjunct Research Fellow at Curtin University, a member of the Australian Institute of Community Directors and a Fellow of Leadership WA.
 Bec has worked in both chronic and communicable disease in Australia and internationally, in a variety of legal advocacy and public health project management roles.

 Bec believes that there are no limits on a life with type 1 diabetes, and she has swum solo across the 20-kilometre Rottnest Channel, sailed across the Atlantic, and become a SCUBA dive guide to prove it.
 She thinks that people with type 1 should be empowered to choose management strategies that work for them, that physical activity is fundamental to good physical and mental health, and that peer support plays a vital role in sustainable and holistic diabetes care.

 Rick Malone, Director